hellokenta1024/ReminderAlertView/README.md

 ## Usage
 ex)
-- You want users to display alert for push notification when they see product page 5 times.
+- You want to display a alert for push notification when a user sees product page 5 times.
 And if a user hits ok button once, you don't want to display the alert.
-- You want users to display alert for app review when they hit the like button 10 times.
+- You want to display a alert for app review when a user hits the like button 10 times.
 And if the alert is displayed once, you don't want to display it.

 **Register alerts in AppDelegate**
 ```swift